Abhishek8-netizen/California-House-Price-Prediction/README.md

 Used as a baseline to establish reference performance.

 Random Forest Regressor :
-Selected for deployment due to improved performance on non-linear relationships.
+Selected for deployment because it perfomed better on non-linear data.

 ---